Messali Hadj: Early life

 Ahmed Ben Messali Hadj was born in Tlemcen in 1898.
 His father Hadj Ahmed Messali was of Turkish origin and his mother Ftéma Sari Ali Hadj-Eddine belonged to a family of seven daughters, raised in Muslim traditions by their father, a qadi, a member of the Darqawiyya brotherhood.
 He was educated in a local French primary school and also received a religious education influenced by the Darqawiyya Sufi order.

 Messali Hadj served in the French army from 1918 to 1921; having trained in Bordeaux and then promoted as sergeant in 1919.
 By October 1923, at the age of 25, Messali Hadj went to Paris to find work; upon his arrival, he sold bonnets and Tlemceni handicrafts, and he also enrolled in Arabic-language university courses.
-During his time in Paris, Messali Hadj met his French wife, Émilie Busquant, a worker revolutionary’s daughter.
+During his time in Paris, Messali Hadj met his French wife, Émilie Busquant, a worker revolutionary's daughter.
 His time in Paris also corresponded with the first meetings of Maghribi workers in France which called for the independence of all colonies.
 Abdelkader Hadj Ali recruited Messali Hadj to the French Communist Party (PCF) colonial commission in 1925.

 Political career

 Founding of nationalist organisations

 In 1926 Messali Hadj founded the "Étoile Nord-Africaine" (ENA).
 Consequently, he became one of the most prominent Algerian nationalists seeking to remove all French forces and to end French colonial rule in Algeria.
-Messali Hadj went to Brussels in 1927 to outline the ENA’s demands for the abolition of the Indigénat and amnesty for all those convicted under it; moreover, he listed several other demands including: the right to form trade unions, education for all, and social welfare and representational legislation.
+Messali Hadj went to Brussels in 1927 to outline the ENA's demands for the abolition of the Indigénat and amnesty for all those convicted under it; moreover, he listed several other demands including: the right to form trade unions, education for all, and social welfare and representational legislation.
 By 1929 the ENA was banned in France once its links with the French Communist Party were severed.
 Thereafter, Messali Hadj rebranded the ENA several times in the 1930s and 1940s; hence, he would find himself frequently jailed or exiled.

-By 1935 Messali Hadj had reorganised the "Glorieuse Étoile Nord-Africaine" (ENA) party and distanced it from the French communists by presenting it as an Algerian nationalist organisation describing it as an "Union Nationale des Musulmans Nord-Africains".
+By 1935 Messali Hadj had reorganised the "Glorieuse Étoile Nord-Africaine" (ENA) party and distanced it from the French communists by presenting it as an Algerian nationalist organisation describing it as a "Union Nationale des Musulmans Nord-Africains".
 However, whilst he was in temporary exile in Geneva, Switzerland, Messali Hadj met Shakib Arslan and reoriented from Marxism to Pan-Arabism and Islamism.
 Consequently, Messali Hadj reorganised his nationalist movement as the "Parti du Peuple Algérien" (PPA) in March 1937.